zach-short/nvim-config/README.md

 Keybindings
 Here are some of the keybindings I use:

-gcc - Comment the current line.
+gcc - Comment handling, allows for directional inputs such as gc2j to comment out current line and 2 lines down.

-gc - Comment a block of code (visual mode).

 <leader>ff - Open Telescope file finder.
+<leader>ff - Open Telescope file finder.

+<leader>jf - Jump to defintion.
+<leader>jb - Jump back after jumping to a defition.

 <leader>fg - Search for a Git file.

 <leader>bb - Open Telescope buffer list.

-<leader>t - Toggle terminal with Toggleterm.
+<leader>tf - Open floating terminal, there are others like side and bottom terminal.

 Troubleshooting
 If Packer doesn't install properly, try running :PackerSync again.